Ngoakor12/coding-resource-finder/frontend/STYLEGUIDE.md

 # Style Guide

-As an open-source codebase grows, different developers with different approaches to problem solving, software design and opinions will converge and attempt to push changes.
-When this happens, a universal guide for programming style will be needed to ensure a pattern is followed to allow for easier to understand code.
+As an open-source codebase grows, different developers with differing approaches to problem-solving, software design and opinions will converge and attempt to push changes.
+When this happens, a universal guide for programming style will be needed to ensure a pattern is followed for easier-to-understand code.
 That is the purpose of this style guide covering the front-end code.

 ### Contents